15 Expats Talk about Health Insurance and Healthcare in Croatia

 As a foreigner living in Croatia, will I have access to public healthcare?
 What is it like?

 "Yes, as a foreigner living in Croatia, you will have access to public healthcare.
 The healthcare system in Croatia is generally considered to be of a high quality, with a wide range of services available.
 The public healthcare system is funded by the government and is free for all citizens and legal residents.
 The system is divided into primary care, specialist care, and hospital care, with a network of clinics and hospitals throughout the country.
-The quality of care is generally good, although there may be some waiting times for certain services," said one expat living in Croatia.
+The quality of care is generally good, although there may be some waiting times for certain services," remarked one expat in Croatia.

 What have your experiences during the pandemic with the local healthcare system been like?